 - $ 965,000 12/6/2013

-Bob Dylan used this guitar at his historic performance at the Newport Folk Festival on 7/5/1965 with Mike Bloomfield and The Paul Butterfield Blues Band.
+Bob Dylan used this guitar at his historic performance at the Newport Folk Festival on July 5,1965 with Mike Bloomfield and members of The Paul Butterfield Blues Band.
 It was the first time Dylan performed with an electric band and it was, according to Rolling Stone magazine, “One of the most notable events in music history.”
-The guitar is also said to have been used by Dylan at his 1st appearance with The Band (at Forest Hills, New York in the weeks following Newport), and during the 1965 recording sessions for the album: Bringing It All Back Home.
+The guitar is also said to have been used by Dylan at his first appearance with The Band (at Forest Hills, New York in the weeks following Newport), and during the 1965 recording sessions for the album Bringing It All Back Home.

 1960s Fender Stratocaster “Blackie”